Kaimodo/PowerShell-Profile/README.md

 My PowerShell Profile (WIP)

+(The Current Version is just a construct and not meant to be downloaded yet.)

 This is highly inspired by ([Chris Titus](https://github.com/ChrisTitusTech)) and ([Jan de Dobbeleer](https://github.com/JanDeDobbeleer)).

 ## ⚡ One Line Install (Elevated PowerShell Recommended)